vonalven/airbnb_ada_project/README.md

-# What characterises airbnb around the world?
+# What characterises Airbnb around the world?

 # Abstract